Fort Buchanan Reinforces Longstanding No-Weapons Policy

 |0

-This work, Fort Buchanan Reinforces Longstanding No-Weapons Policy [Image 2 of 2], by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan Reinforces Longstanding No-Weapons Policy, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.